This is a story about how one thing led to another.

 I used some of the eggs in these Italian Easter bread baskets, a recipe I need to post!

 One year, I didn’t make vegetable dyes and instead used powdered indigo I had purchased for another project to over-dye already colored eggs.
 I loved the different shades of blue that resulted.
+The commercial dye was lightfast, too, meaning the colors didn’t fade the way many of the eggs did.

 This past February, while touring a block-printing factory in Jaipur, India, I learned from a young man named Ali, that their factory printed with natural dyes made from plants like tomatoes, pomegranates, turmeric, sugar cane, and indigo.